 We currently offer A-Level Drama (AQA) which gives students the opportunity to study practitioners, play texts and create live theatre work for performance.
 Students are encouraged to develop their learning from that of GCSE study, exploring key and influential practitioners of the 20th and 21st centuries.

 Students are continually assessed throughout the course.
 In year one, students will build the skills that they need in order to sit the formal elements of the course throughout year two.
 This comprises of two set texts, both ‘A Servant to Two Masters’ by Carlo Goldoni and ‘The Glass Menagerie’ by Tennessee Williams.
 Both texts are assessed through a written examination in May/June of Y13.
 Alongside this, students will also create a piece of original drama, inspired by the work of one influential theatre practitioner, alongside three extract studies from three separate plays; the third presented to an external examiner in April/May time of Y13.
 All three of these components combine to allow students to receive their final grade, which will be formally awarded in August of Y13.
-In our most recent results, we achieved a pass rate of 100% A*-B. For more information on the examination specification that we follow at the Sixth Form, please click here.
+In our most recent results, we achieved a pass rate of 100% A*-C and have been continually above the national average for our scripted performance interpretations.
+Our alumni who have studied Drama at Nunthorpe have each gone onto successful career paths, both within and outside the field of performance.
+Most recently, several students have attended top conservatoires across the country, inclusive of Arden and Italia Conti.
+For more information on the examination specification that we follow at the Sixth Form, please click here.